SimonCROS/snow-crash/level14/resources/README.md

 disas main
 ```

-Quand on run le programme, on obtient la ligne ci-dessus.
+Quand on run le programme, on obtient la ligne `You should not reverse this`.

 On voit sur une ligne : `   0x080489a3 <+93>:    jmp    0x8048eb2 <main+1388> ` qui jump a la fin du programme.
 On decide donc de mettre un breakpoint juste avant celui ci et on observe que les deux lignes au dessus affiche le `you should not reverse this`.